Transform Your Skin with Morpheus8™

 What You'll Feel:

 Most patients describe the sensation as tolerable warmth and pressure with occasional mild discomfort.
-The numbing cream significantly reduces pain, with most patients rating discomfort at 4-5 out of 10.
+The numbing cream significantly reduces pain, making it a very tolerable procedure.
 Some areas (like around the mouth or bony areas) may be more sensitive than others.

 Step 5: Post-Treatment Care (5 minutes)